 D. Scott Glasser

 In 2009, Scott represented UNO at the PO Saule Festival of university theatre at Siauliai University, Lithuania.
 He returned for the first International Festival a year later, with 8 UNO Theatre students and one alumnus to perform American Scene, a collage of 100 years of the work of American playwrights.
-He returned in 2013, and was a guest artist/educator in 2014, directing SU students in a production of Thornton Wilder’s Our Town.
-He will be returning with UNO students in 2015.
+He returned with students for 3 more festivals, and was a guest artist/educator in 2014, directing SU students in a production of Thornton Wilder’s Our Town.

 Originally from Brooklyn, NY, Scott received a Bachelor of Arts in Theatre from the State University of New York, Geneseo, and a Master of Fine Arts in Acting from Cornell University.
 He helped create a flourishing theater program at Willamette University in Salem, Oregon, and has been a guest artist at high schools and colleges across the United States, including the Universities of California, Minnesota, Nebraska, Wisconsin and New York.